-Amortizable intangible assets with a carrying value of \$95.0 million at December 31, 2014 are amortized over their assigned useful lives.
+Amortizable intangible assets with a carrying value of \$108.3 million at December 31, 2015 and \$95.0 million at December 31, 2014 are amortized over their assigned useful lives.
 We test these long-lived assets for impairment when events or changes in circumstances indicate that the carrying amount of those assets may not be recoverable.
 The recoverability test consists of comparing the projected undiscounted cash flows associated with the asset to its carrying amount.
 An impairment loss would then be recognized for the carrying amount in excess of its fair value.
-There were no impairment charges in 2014, 2013 or 2012.
+There were no impairment charges in 2015, 2014 or 2013.